mullaney/barista/docs/_posts/2017-10-21-arrays-part 2.markdown

   }
 {% endhighlight %}

 This function can be found in a file called [textual.js](https://github.com/mullaney/barista/blob/master/functions/textual.js) in the code directory of this repository.
+You can find more about arrays on this blog in [part 1]({{ site.baseurl }}{% post_url 2017-10-18-arrays-part-1 %}) of this series.